Ensuring our food security

 Although honey bees are the most important pollinators for the majority of our crop species, native bees and other insect pollinators play important roles too.
 Many of these insects also face significant challenges.

-Although the focus of the work of the Wheen Bee Foundation is bees, much of our work that will help alleviate the stresses faced by other non-bee pollinators.
+Although the focus of the work of the Wheen Bee Foundation is both honey and native bees, much of our work that will help alleviate the stresses faced by other non-bee pollinators.